Gamma Canis Majoris: Nomenclature

-γ Canis Majoris (Latinised to Gamma Canis Majoris) is the star's Bayer designation.
+γ Canis Majoris (Latinised to Gamma Canis Majoris) is the star's Bayer designation, abbreviated Gamma CMa or γ CMa.

 It bore the traditional name Muliphein, not to be confused with Muhlifain, which is Gamma Centauri; both names derive from the same Arabic root, محلفين muħlifayn.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Muliphein for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 Properties

-Gamma Canis Majoris is a blue-white B-type bright giant with a stellar classification of B8II and an apparent magnitude of +4.11.
-It is approximately 440 light-years from Earth.
-It is a chemically peculiar Hg–Mg star displaying abnormal lines of mercury and magnesium.
-This star has 5.6 times the radius of the Sun and the outer atmosphere has an effective temperature of 11,732 K.
+Gamma Canis Majoris is a B-type bright giant with a stellar classification of B8II.
+It is a chemically peculiar mercury-manganese star displaying abnormal lines of mercury and magnesium.
+The star displays spectral variability, and is spinning on its axis with a period of 6.2 days.
+It has 4.2 times the mass of the Sun and 6.1 times the Sun's radius.
+The star is radiating 537 times the luminosity of the Sun from its photosphere at an effective temperature of 11,732 K.

 This star is suspected of being a spectroscopic binary system, and there is a candidate companion at an angular separation of 0.332″ along a position angle of 114.8°.
 It is a member of the Collinder 121 open cluster.